Zondax/cosmos-sdk/crypto/docs/adr.md

 * FileSystem: This implementation stores the Secure Items in a designated folder within the file system.
 * Memory: This implementation stores the Secure Items in memory, providing fast access but limited persistence.
-* Keychain: This implementation is specific to macOS and utilizes the Keychain feature to securely store the Secure Items.
+* KMS: This implementation utilizes the Key Management System available on popular operating systems such as Linux, macOS, and Windows

 ```go
 type SecureStorageSourceMetadata struct {